Title IX Defined

 1972 Full Statute of Title IX and other Title IX information from the U.S. Department of Justice

-List of State Title IX Gender Equity Coordinators from FMF (PDF)
+List of State Title IX Gender Equity & MOA Coordinators from FMF (PDF)

 Equity in Athletics Data Analysis Cutting Tool Website